Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 ## Live Agent

 ### How to remove a user?
-Removing a user from Live Agent can be done from the Cognigy.AI Access Control.
-The `liveAgentAdmin`/`liveAgentAgent` roles need to be removed, and it will prevent the user from login into Live Agent.
-This can also be achieved by removing the user from Cognigy.AI.
+Removing a user (human Agent) from Live Agent can be done from the Cognigy.AI [Members page](../ai/resources/manage/members.md).
+The `liveAgentAdmin`/`liveAgentAgent` roles need to be removed, and this will prevent the human Agent from logging into Live Agent.
+This can also be achieved by deleting the user from Cognigy.AI.

 Head over to [Cognigy.AI Access Control](../ai/tools/user-menu/access-control.md) for more information.

 ### What happens if an Inbox is deleted?
 Inboxes created manually can be safely deleted,**except those with the `-default` suffix.** Deleting Inboxes with `-default` breaks the integration between Live Agent and Cognigy.AI.
-If this Inbox is accidentally removed, please see the solution in the question below.
+If this Inbox is accidentally deleted, please see the solution in the question below.

 ### What should I do if the Inbox is deleted?